 eToro | Best for social trading

-Established in 2007, eToro is a fintech company that allows its 30+ million investors to safely invest in multiple assets such as stocks, ETFs, commodities, CFDs, FX, or cryptocurrencies.
+Established in 2007, eToro is a fintech company that allows its 30+ million investors to safely invest in multiple assets such as ETFs, Stocks, Cryptocurrencies and CFDs on Stocks, ETFs, Commodities, Forex, Indices and Cryptocurrencies.
 The social-trading platform is user-friendly, comprehensive, and functional.

 Disclaimer: eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.